 Urethral Cancer Introduction

+Urethral cancer is a rare type of cancer that starts in the urethra, the tube that carries urine out of the body.
 People with urethral cancer now have more treatment choices and more hope for survival than ever before.
 Doctors keep finding new treatments for urethral cancer and ways to help people with urethral cancer have better lives.
-We are continually learning more about urethral cancer, its prevention, detection, and treatment.
-Urethral cancer is a rare type of cancer that starts in the urethra.
+We are continually learning more about urethral cancer and its prevention, detection, and treatment.

 Anatomy of the Urethra